Rideshare Accidents

 Figuring out the extent of the damages you should be provided after a rideshare accident is probably not something you want to do when you should be focusing on your health and healing.
 Leave the details of your Chicago rideshare accident claim up to our attorneys instead.
 We will act as if we are representing ourselves, meaning we will not back down from Uber, Lyft, or any insurance company until we secure the best possible outcome for you.

-Contact us online today to get more information about filing a rideshare accident claim.
+Contact us online today to speak with our rideshare accident attorneys in Chicago.
 Initial consultations are free!

 Why Hire Us